Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Introduction

-The ideas in our discrepancy modeling framework are well established concepts in statistics and optimization~\cite{bevington2003data, taylor1997introduction, cook1982residuals, cox1968general, box1970distribution}.
-More specifically, in statistical regression analysis, measures of deviation are referred to as either {\em error} or {\em residual}.
+The ideas in our discrepancy modeling framework are well established concepts in statistics, optimization, and controls~\cite{bevington2003data, taylor1997introduction, cook1982residuals, cox1968general, box1970distribution, welch1995introduction}.
+In statistical regression analysis, measures of deviation are referred to as either {\em error} or {\em residual}.
 An {\em error} is the difference between the observed values and the true values.
-It is important to note that true values are unobservable and thus error values are inaccessible.
 A {\em residual} is the difference between the observed values and the estimated values.
-In practice, observed values are used as a proxy for the true values; therefore, residuals may contain both random and deterministic signals.
+In practice, observed values are often used as a proxy for the true values; therefore, residuals may contain both random and deterministic signals.
 Regression analysis seeks to evaluate how well a statistical model fits a data set; if the residual contains a bias, it suggests the model can be improved by capturing deterministic values within the residual.
 We posit that discrepancy modeling is to dynamical systems modeling what regression analysis is to statistical modeling.
-In the context of dynamical systems, traditional approaches to discrepancy modeling include Kalman filtering and data-assimilation; however, they assume the mismatch between model and measurement are given by normally-distributed variables, \textit{i.e.}, random processes~\cite{welch1995introduction, law2015data}.
-However, in many systems the residual error may reveal deterministic structure that dictate the observed time evolution.
-As already noted, Levine and Stuart~\cite{levine2021framework} recently have advanced the state-of-the-art by leveraging machine learning methods (neural networks) for learning missing physics.
-More broadly, they provide a rigorous analysis for learning such models from data in dynamical systems settings.
+In controls engineering, traditional approaches to discrepancy modeling in a state-space representation include Kalman filtering for data assimilation; however, the dominant assumption is that the mismatch between model and measurement are given by normally-distributed variables, \textit{i.e.}, random processes~\cite{welch1995introduction, law2015data}.
+Therefore, the state-space model is not updated through self-improvement to account for non-random processes.
+Whether modeling a dynamic system in a dynamical or state space, the error may reveal deterministic structure affecting the system's observed time evolution.
+As already noted, Levine and Stuart~\cite{levine2021framework} recently have advanced the state-of-the-art by leveraging machine learning methods (neural networks) for learning dynamical error.
+More broadly, they provide a rigorous analysis for learning such models from data in a dynamical representation, \textit{e.g.}, differential equations.
 In this work, we build on this theme by considering a broader class of models, including those constructed by {\em sparse identification of dynamical systems} (SINDy), {\em dynamic mode decomposition} (DMD), and {\em Gaussian process regression} (GPR).
-We also advocate learning a model for the systematic residual directly from data measurements.
-Again, we use SINDy, DMD, and GPR along with neural networks (NN) to learn models of the residual directly and correct our state-space solutions.
-This hybrid framework brings together domain knowledge from first principles and data-driven model discovery to provide a more comprehensive modeling space~\cite{miller2021breiman}.
+We also advocate for learning a discrepancy model of the systematic residuals in the state space.
+Again, we demonstrate SINDy, DMD, and GPR along with neural networks (NN) to learn models of the systematic residual directly and correct model-measurement mismatch in the state space.
+This hybrid (mechanism+data) framework brings together domain knowledge from first principles and data-driven model discovery to provide a more comprehensive modeling space~\cite{miller2021breiman, smith2013uncertainty}.